antirez/disque/README.md

 performances, and multiple deliveries in the context of your applications are a non issue, then `FASTACK` is probably the way to go.

+Dead letter queue
+---

+Many message queues implement a feature called *dead letter queue*.
+It is a special queue used in order to accumulate messages that cannot be processed for some reason.
+Common causes could be:

+1. The message was delivered too many times but never correctly processed.
+2. The message time to live reached zero before it was processed.
+3. Some worker explicitly asked the system to flag the message as having issues.

+The idea is that the administrator of the system checks (usually via automatic systems) if there is something in the dead letter queue in order to understand if there is some software error or other kind of error preventing messages to be processed as expected.

+Since Disque is an in memory system the message time to live is an important property.
+When it is reached, we want messages to go away, since the TTL should be choosen so that after such a time it is no longer meaningful to process the message.
+In such a system, to use memory and create a queue in response to an error or to messages timing out looks like a non optimal idea.
+Moreover for the distributed nature of Disque dead letters could end spawning multiple nodes and having duplicated entries inside.

+So Disque uses a different approach.
+Each node message representation has two counters: a **nacks counter** and an **additional deliveries** counter.
+The counters are not consistent among nodes having a copy of the same message, they are just best effort counters that may not increment in some node during network partitions.

+The idea of these two counters is that one is incremented every time a worker uses the `NACK` command to tell the queue the message was not processed correctly and should be put back on the queue ASAP.
+The other is incremented for every other condition (different than `NACK` call) that requires a message to be put back on the queue again.
+This includes messages that get lost and are enqueued again or messages that are enqueued in one side of the partition since the message was processed in the other side and so forth.

+Using the `GETJOB` command with the `WITHCOUNTERS` option, or using the `SHOW` command to inspect a job, it is possible to retrieve these two counters together with the other jobs information, so if a worker, before processing a message, sees the counters having too high values, it can notify operations people in multiple ways:

+1. It may send an email.
+2. Set a flag in a monitoring system.
+3. Put the message in a special queue (simulating the dead letter feature).
+4. Attempt to process the message and report the stack trace of the error if any.

+Basically the exact handling of the feature is up to the application using Disque.
+Note that the counters don't need to be consistent in the face of failures or network partitions: the idea is that eventually if a message has issues the counters will get incremented enough times to reach the limit selected by the application as a warning threshold.

+The reason for having two distinct counters is that applications may want to handle the case of explicit negative acknowledges via `NACK` differently than multiple deliveries because of timeouts or messages lost.

 Disque and disk persistence
 ---